-I spend a lot of time talking with my friends, family, and clients about the futility in pursuing a thinner body.
+I spend a lot of time talking with my friends and family about the futility in pursuing a thinner body.
 Most of them recognize this fact, but the biggest struggle is not admitting truth but in living it out.

 Even though many of us agree wholeheartedly that there’s more to life than achieving the “perfect body,” we still sometimes struggle to put that belief into practice.
 In other words, we know it’s true, but we don’t feel it in our hearts.